princessbleach/ClientBrief/README.md

 ## Implementation (Suggested Word Count 1,100)

 ### Process
+I began by replicating the platformer-type camera seen in Little Nightmares 2 and adjusting the controls to suit.
 - Provide a step-by-step breakdown of your development process, including key milestones and decisions made throughout the project.
 - Highlight any tools, frameworks, or techniques used, and explain how they contributed to the implementation.
 - Include screenshots, diagrams, or code snippets where relevant to showcase your progress.

 ### New Approaches
 When developing the carry mechanism, I followed an online tutorial for guidance.
 It provided substancial help for creating the mechanism however I found that the objects carried would frequently collide with the player and cause movement issues.
 Additionally, the suggested skeletal socket for the objects to bind to was not optimal and resulted in many issues; the object would also change size and shape when carried.
 Therefore I created a new carry socket and turned physics and collisions off for the object.
 This then solved the collisions issue and I realised that the initial socket had been scaled up and this was affecting the size of the object.
-I also encountered a problem when developing the 'store' mechanism: I was unable to use the same carry socket for both mechanisms
+I also encountered a problem when developing the 'store' mechanism: I was unable to use the same carry socket for both mechanisms and after discussing with my peers I decided to create a new socket on the player's back to store objects.

-- Detail any innovative or new approaches you explored during the project.
-- Explain why these approaches were chosen and how they differ from standard practices.
-- Evaluate the success of these approaches, including any challenges faced and lessons learned.

 ### Testing
 We performed blind and guided user testing during our eighth week of production where we would monitor and note any observations as the game was tested.
 We also provided a form for testers to complete post-testing to collate more in-depth, anonymous feedback.
 Positively, we found that 100% of testers found the game synonymous with the Little Nightmares 2 aesthetic and gameplay.
 We also found that 70% of testers understood and enjoyed the 'book' puzzle.
 However, testers were confused by the controls and struggled to understand them.
 We noticed most players intuitively used the 'E' key.
 Therefore, I added user interface widgets to indicate which controls to press and decided to place interactions on the 'E' key as this was the most intuitive.
 Game testing also highlighted various small bugs and issues that could arise during gamplay, therefore using breakpointing I was able to locate the issues within my code.
 Some testers noted that they struggled to understand where to progress through the game, however this was most likely due to the lack of assets within the game during the time of testing.
 Once the assets were inputted, I believe this problem is less apparent.